the1lab/1lab/src/1Lab/Data/Sum.lagda.md

 Note that, in general, [being a proposition] and [being contractible] are not preserved under coproducts.
-Consider the case where `(A, a)` and `(B, b)` are both contractible (this generalises to propositions): Then their coproduct has two distinct points, `in­ₗ a` and `inᵣ b`.
+Consider the case where `(A, a)` and `(B, b)` are both contractible (this generalises to propositions): Then their coproduct has two distinct points, `in­l a` and `inr b`.
 However, the coproduct of _disjoint_ propositions is a proposition:

 [being a proposition]: agda://1Lab.HLevel#isProp